bhaskar792/RPM/README.md

 This was a project proposed by Matt Mathis, Google for pointing out the significance of RTT on a webpage.
 Code involves contributions from Toke Høiland-Jørgensen, Redhat.

 ## Team
-Ajay Bharadwaj
+- Ajay Bharadwaj
-Bhaskar Kataria
+- Bhaskar Kataria
-Narayan Pai
+- Narayan Pai

+## Implementation
 Here we implement a qdisc which contains two queues, input queue and output queue.
 Input queue buffers data for a specific interval and after the interval is completed, both the queues get exchanged and pending packets in output queue gets removed.

 ## steps to run
-sudo python3 run-shell.py - It will setup a namespace based topology (h1---h2) and ping from h1 to h2
+sudo python3 run-shell.py  (It will setup a namespace based topology (h1---h2) and ping from h1 to h2)

 ## To install on interface